Vydhourie/vydhourie-hugo/content/project/giraffes/index.md

 draft: false
 excerpt:
 layout: single
 subtitle: I love theater — I had the privilege to work with wonderful people during my minor in Theater at Princeton University.
 In particular, I love acting, and playwriting.
 In high school, I acted, with my drama team, and competed in drama competitions, going all the way to nationals!
-I wrote for my school's choral speaking team for state competitions.
+I also wrote for my high school's choral speaking team.
 tags:
 - hugo-site
 title: Theater & Writing for Performance
 ---

+## Plays/Scripts

 ### A Game of Inheritance

-I had the privilege of hearing this play exploring human rights, race, and law, acted out aloud in the Spring 2021 at Princeton University.
-My writing was advised by Nathan Davis.
+I had the privilege of hearing this play I wrote, advised by Nathan Davis, exploring human rights, race, and law, acted out aloud in Spring 2021 at Princeton University.

 ### Witchy Women